 - Someone with prior experience with ED where upon fertilization of her eggs and the subsequent transfer of resulting embryos to the uterus of another, propagated one or more healthy babies.
 Such a track record makes it far more likely that such an ED will have “good quality eggs”.
 Furthermore, the fact that an ED readily conceived on her own lessens the likelihood that she herself has tubal or organic infertility.
 This having been said, the current shortage in the supply of egg donors makes it both impractical and unfeasible, to confine donor recruitment to those women who could fulfill such stringent criteria for qualification.

-Screening of Egg Donors
+Testing of Egg Donors

 Psychological Screening: Since most donors are “anonymous,” it is incumbent upon the donor agency or the selected IVF program to determine the donor’s degree of commitment as well as her motivation for deciding to provide this service.
 Many recipient couples in the U.S.A tend to be very much influenced by the “character” and demeanor of the prospective egg donor, believing that a flawed character is likely to be carried over genetically to the offspring.
 In reality, unlike certain psychoses such as schizophrenia or bipolar disorders, character flaws are usually neuroses and are most likely to be determined by environmental factors associated with upbringing.
 They are unlikely to be genetically transmitted.
 Nevertheless, egg donors should be subjected to counseling and screening and should be selectively tested by a qualified psychologists.